 - Step 7: Be wary of accepting a settlement offer from an insurance company before speaking with an experienced attorney.
 Some injuries take weeks, or months, to fully reveal themselves.
 It’s important to ensure that you’ll be compensated for all of your injuries and medical expenses before settling your case.

-- Step 8: Consider contacting an attorney for assistance in filing a personal injury lawsuit or negotiating a settlement with involved parties.
+- Step 8: Consider contacting a Tampa car accident attorney for assistance in filing a personal injury lawsuit or negotiating a settlement with involved parties.

-Contact an Experienced Car Accident Lawyer for Representation
+Contact a Tampa Car Accident Lawyer for Representation

 In the state of Florida, you have four years to file a claim after being injured in an automobile accident.
 If you allow this window to close, you’ll never receive compensation for your injuries.